 - Refunds – 100% money back guarantee within the trial period, very easy to process a refund

-- Made in the USA – mostly sourced from the US also, some of the fabrics come from Belgium
+- Made in the USA – mostly sourced from the US also, the border fabric comes from Belgium and some covers are assembled in Mexico

 - Smell – strong smell for about a week